novuhq/novu/README.md

 ## 💻  Need Help?

 We are more than happy to help you.
-If you are getting some errors or problems while working with the project, or want to discuss something related to the project.
+If you are getting any error or facing problems while working with the project, then <a href="https://discord.gg/novu">Join Our

-Just <a href="https://discord.gg/novu">Join Our Discord</a> server and ask for help.
+Discord</a> server and ask for help.
+We are open to discuss anything related to the project.

 ## 🔗 Links